GravityBoi/Algolab/README.md

-# How to survive ETH Algolab as an idiot
+# How to survive ETH Algolab as an idiot (Fall 2024)
 In this guide I will write down everything I learned about passing the course Algolab at ETH.
 I took the course in the Fall semester 2024.
 If you have a competitive Programming background or are really really smart, then this course should be no problem for you.
 In case you are not (like me) then this guide is for you.